 • Co-County Wellness Services instituted a “Take Pride” program to provide a safe and supportive environment for LGBT youth/young adults in Berks County.

 • The LGBT Center of Greater Reading established a parents support group for those who struggle with a child’s sexual orientation, gender identity or gender expression.

 • Albright College had Jeff Chu as the speaker for the annual James J. Gallagher Memorial Lecture because of Chu’s background as a gay Christian.
 His pain and struggle echoes in the lives of so many LGBT individuals and their families across the country and in Berks County.

 • Reading Theater Project put on a Fringe Festival that produced a theatrical evening of short, original pieces by local artists examining and discussing topics facing the LGBT community.

-The most recent project to receive support from the Diversity Alliance Endowment Fund: The Yocum Institute for Arts Education was awarded a grant to stage a local production of Be More Chill, an Off-Broadway show that is headed to Broadway in 2019.
+• The Yocum Institute for Arts Education was awarded a grant to stage a local production of Be More Chill, an Off-Broadway show that is headed to Broadway in 2019.

 Be More Chill is an honest, edgy, and humorous look at growing up in the digital age, set to some of the most exciting songs in contemporary musical theater.
 This original musical comedy looks at modern issues like depression, bullying, anxiety, and sexuality through the lens of sci-fi films of the ‘50s, horror flicks of the ‘80s, and teen movies of the ‘90s.
 The musical is already beloved by millions of theater fans because of its best-selling Billboard Top 10 cast recording.

+These programs have meant a great deal to the progress of the LGBT community.
 These types of programs are essential to making Berks County a healthy and accepting community.